cfsengineering/CEASIOMpy/ceasiompy/CPACS2GMSH/README.md

 Advanced mesh parameters :

 * `Le/Te refinement factor : 2.0 `<br />
 Apply a refinement on the leading and trailing edge of the aircraft wings.
 Apply also a box refinement around the aircraft.
-This option can be disable if set to `1.0`
+This option can be disabled if set to `1.0`

 :warning: It is recommended to check the mesh convergence to know which value gives the best trade-off between the results accuracy and computation time, for your application case.